project-repo/cagebreak/README.md

     * [socket](man/cagebreak-socket.7.md)
   * also the [FAQ](FAQ.md)

-### New Features

-Should you like to know if a feature will be implemented, open an issue or get in touch with the development team.

 ### Compatibility & Development Distribution

-Cagebreak is developed under [Arch Linux](https://archlinux.org/) and uses the libraries as they are obtained through [pacman](https://wiki.archlinux.org/title/Pacman).
-However, cagebreak should also work on other distributions given the proper library versions.
+Cagebreak supports [Arch Linux](https://archlinux.org/) and uses the libraries (and software versions) as they are obtained through [pacman](https://wiki.archlinux.org/title/Pacman) at the time of release.
+Any other use is out of scope.

+Everything else probably works with a bit of luck.
+We make no guarantees.

-### History
+### Naming

 Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a Wayland kiosk compositor.
+Since it breaks the kiosk into tiles the name .

 This also explains the name Cagebreak, since it breaks the kiosk into tiles.